 - 18. The investigating officer wrote to the Council on 15 September 2005 to confirm that a valid application for decision had been received and that a full investigation would now commence.
 The Council was invited to comment on the case in terms of section 49(3)(a) of FOISA.
-The Council was asked to provide details of its reasoning when reaching the view that Part 9 of the EA created a prohibition on disclosure for the purposes of section 26(a) of FOISA. - 19.
+The Council was asked to provide details of its reasoning when reaching the view that provisions within Part 9 of the EA created a prohibition on disclosure for the purposes of section 26(a) of FOISA. - 19.
 During the investigation, I sought the Opinion of Senior Counsel on the interpretation of the provisions of Part 9 of the EA.
 This Opinion suggested that these provisions did not create a prohibition for the purposes of section 26(a) of FOISA.
 I invited comments from the Council on this Opinion and also invited submissions on any other exemption that the Council believed applied to the information withheld.
-In response, the Council disagreed with the Opinion, and it did not seek to rely upon any other exemption in Part 2 FOISA when withholding the information under consideration. - 20.
+In its correspondence with my Office, the Council disagreed with the Opinion, and sought also to rely upon the exemption in section 38(1)(b) of FOISA when withholding some of the information under consideration. - 20.
 I also provided copies of the Opinion, and sought comments on this from a range of bodies that had an interest in the matters raised by this case, including the UK Government (the Department for Trade and Industry), the Office of Fair Trading, LACORS, (the Local Authorities Coordinating Office on Regulatory Services), the Scottish Consumer Council and the Information Commissioner (my counterpart responsible for enforcing the Freedom of Information Act 2000).